 The Amano museum of preColumbian textiles has pieces from the Chavin, Paracas, Nasca, Mochica, Huari, Sihuas, Lambayeque, Chimu, Chancay, Chuquibamba and Inca cultures.
 A gallery also shows the whole manufacturing process from raw material through dyeing, spinning and adequate choice of the loom.

 The museum’s permanent exhibition is housed within four different rooms.
-After making your way through each of these rooms, you’ll develop an understanding of the cultural histories of those who produced some of Peru’s most important textiles.
+After making your way through each room, you’ll develop an understanding of the cultural histories of those who produced some of Peru’s most important textiles.
 You’ll also have the chance to explore how textile techniques evolved across different eras of human history.
 There’s also a room that’s themed around the raw materials that ancient people used in order to make their textiles.

-Many people overlook the importance that textile restoration plays in assuring that these rare kinds of work can be preserved for future generations.
+Many people overlook the importance that textile restoration plays in assuring that these rare kinds of pieces can be preserved for future generations.
 Since the founding of the museum, many hundreds of textiles have been restored.

 Details for visiting